 In Genesis 1:1, he posits that re’shiyth (beginning) speaks of an undefined period of time, prior to the six days which are described afterward.
 Yet this is not the pattern of his comparative texts.
 In his own examples, the verses that follow re’shiyth are descriptions of what happened during that beginning period.

 In Jeremiah, we’re told about a period of time called “the beginning of the reign of Jehoiakim” (Jer.
 26:1).
 This is followed by a series of narratives which all occurred during or within that beginning period.
 The narrative continues, after verse 1, through the entire 26th chapter.
 Thus the entire 26th chapter is a description of what happened “in the beginning of the reign of Jehoiakim.”

 This is something Sailhamer never addresses, but is vitally important.
 He is positing that the six days of creation happened after an undefined beginning.
 Yet in both of his examples (Jehoiakim’s beginning-Jer.
 26, and Zedekiah’s beginning-Jer.
 27-28) the events are defined and described.

 Thus, if we’re going to use Sailhamer’s comparative texts to gain insight into how beginning in Gen. 1:1 should be understood, we should conclude that the six days are a description of that beginning.

 The meaning of “the heavens and the earth”

 Sailhamer contends the phrase “the heavens and the earth” (hashamayim waha’arets) is a figure of speech called a merism.
-A merism,
+He says a merism,

 …combines two words to express a single idea.
 A merism expresses “totality” by combining two contrasts or two extremes… The expression “sky and land,” thus, stands for the “entirety of the universe.” (p.
 62)